 Aptitudes and Interests: Students will be required to learn and apply theoretical principles and technical knowledge easily, perform mathematical computations accurately, visualize shapes and forms from survey data or sketches, concentrate on details for long periods to avoid errors, and use judgment in planning work and handling problems.
 Students should like work of a scientific and technical nature involving preparation of maps, charts, and drawings.
 Students will also need an interest in learning CAD and other design software on computers and working with the latest electronic computers, surveying, and testing equipment.
 These civil engineering technicians work as a team and must exercise tact in dealing with persons who have opposing opinions.
 This field requires great precision and accuracy and workers must be willing to accept responsibility for performance in accordance with prescribed standards.

-- Program accredited by the Technology Accreditation Commission of ABET, http://www.abet.org
+- Program accredited by Engineering Technology Accreditation Commission (ETAC), http://www.abet.org

 Cost of Attendance